-Ideas for Easy-to-Do Activities
+16 Ideas for Easy-to-Do Activities

-- 1. Sponsor a coloring contest.
-This planning guide contains coloring and activity sheets that may be duplicated for a contest.
+1. Sponsor a coloring contest.

+Visit ada.org/ncdhm to find the "Healthy Habits for Healthy Smiles!" coloring and activity sheets that may be printed for a contest.
 Contact administrators of local childcare centers and elementary schools to encourage school participation.
-In the past, some dental societies have offered contest winners a savings bond, gift certificate or tickets to sporting events, concerts or the movies. - 2.
-Sponsor a dental health poster contest.
+In the past, some dental societies have offered contest winners a savings bond, gift certificate or tickets to sporting events, concerts or the movies.

+2. Sponsor a dental health poster contest.

 Select a poster slogan and choose a grade level to target.
 Determine where to display the posters, who will judge them and what you'll provide as the award.
-You may wish to use the NCDHM theme: "Sealants Make Sense."
+You may wish to use the NCDHM theme: "Healthy Habits for Healthy Smiles!."
 Contact local schools and prepare and distribute poster guidelines.
-Consider reproducing the winning poster art on a free bookmark made available at libraries. - 3.
-Sponsor a dental health essay contest.
+Consider reproducing the winning poster art on a free bookmark made available at libraries.

+3. Sponsor a dental health essay contest.

 Essay contests encourage originality and are challenging for older children.
 To conduct a school contest, contact the school nurse, health or physical education instructor or the school administrator.
-Invite children or teens to write a persuasive essay on a dental topic, such as diet and soft drinks, or cleaning teeth, etc. Encourage children to visit ada.org or Mouth Healthy.org to research their topic.
+Invite children or teens to write a persuasive essay on a dental topic, such as diet and soft drinks, or cleaning teeth, etc. Encourage children to visit add.org or Mouth Healthy.org to research their topic.
 Define contest rules (such as age/grade, number of words or paragraphs, deadline, prizes, and where to submit the entry).
-Take a photo of the winner(s) and, with their permission, send it to local papers with an announcement. - 4.
-Offer school presentations.
+Take a photo of the winner(s) and, with their permission, send it to local papers with an announcement.

+4. Offer school presentations.

 A classroom visit is the cornerstone of many NCDHM programs.
 Choose your target audience: preschool, elementary or high school.
 Contact the school nurse, health or physical education instructor or the school administrator to make arrangements.
-You may wish to solicit corporate donations of toothbrushes, toothpaste or dental floss. - 5.
-Sponsor a display or exhibit at the local library or museum.
+You may wish to solicit corporate donations of toothbrushes, toothpaste or dental floss.

+5. Sponsor a display or exhibit at the local library or museum.

 Dental societies often display NCDHM posters, simple dental messages, photos of children receiving oral health exams, dental equipment, dental care products and models or charts of the mouth in educational displays.
-Contact the library or museum administrator several months in advance. - 6.
-Create an oral health bulletin board.
-A simple bulletin board with brochures, tips, health messages and a list of resources or referrals is a simple way to promote oral health at schools, libraries, clinics and community centers. - 7.
-Conduct a dental health screening.
+Contact the library or museum administrator several months in advance.

+6. Create an oral health bulletin board.

+A simple bulletin board with brochures, tips, health messages and a list of resources or referrals is a simple way to promote oral health at schools, libraries, clinics and community centers.

+7. Conduct a dental health screening.

 Schools, clinics, churches and community centers are good places to hold dental health screenings.
 Once the details are confirmed (who, what, when and where), announce the screening in a press release to local newspapers, radio and television stations.
-Provide children with oral health "report cards" that they can take home. - 8.
-Participate in a health fair.
-Your local mall, community centers, hospitals, schools, park districts, clinics and banks are good locations for small health fairs.
-Approach a local business, hospital or clinic to cosponsor a community health fair.
-Dental health exhibits can feature posters, mouth models, literature and hands-on demonstrations.
-Show a dental health video for children.
-Offer a toothbrush trade-in or provide visits with the tooth fairy or local dental society mascot if you have one.
+Provide children with oral health "report cards" that they can take home.

-ADA® 2022 NCDHM Program Planning Guide
+ADA® 2024 NCDHM Program Planning Guide